ZephyrTransport/zephyr-website/election.md

 To be eligible to vote you must be a member in good standing as of **June 10, 2020.** You can become a member or renew your membership at <a href="/membership/">zephyrtransport.org/membership</a>.

-This year's election will take place on **June 24th**.
+This year's election will take place on **August 4th**.

-## Nominations for Board members are open!
+## Nominations for Board members are closed.

-Anyone can submit nominations for the Zephyr Board; nominations are also due by June 10th.
+Anyone can submit nominations for the Zephyr Board; nominations for 2020 board members were due by June 10th 2020.
 Nominees will be asked if they accept the nomination and then will be given an opportunity to prepare statements in support of their nomination before the election.

-<a target="_blank" href="https://docs.google.com/forms/d/112mL1g66iiu1eyWZwiooiMZEkM_feoaMVOahGTJkz9Q">Submit your nomination here</a>.

 ## 2020 Election Process